calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - Signal_52: (start bit = 0, start byte = 4, length = 24, type = scalar)

-Signals Signal_51 and Signal_52 are cannonical, hence message is cannonical.
+Signals Signal_51 and Signal_52 are canonical, hence message is canonical.
 Signal Signal_52 needs to get fragmented.
 The resulting structure `s` for MESSAGE5 will look as follows:

 ```c
     struct {